bdunbar/obup/README.md

 ```
 [Time to Login] [Time to get profile] [Total Check Time] : [Status Text]
 ```
 It is made this way to be easily parsable.
+Ideally the times will always be 0.0000s.
+If they are not then your server and or instance may be lagging.

 ## Cron